palistra/devops-demolabs/Lab-4-PagerDuty.md

 # Lab 4: Add PagerDuty Integration

 # Objective
-This lab show how to integrate your toolchain with PagerDuty so people get notified when things go wrong so problems can be fixed faster and reduce downtime.
+This lab show how to integrate your toolchain with PagerDuty so teams get notified when things go wrong so problems can be fixed faster and reduce downtime.

 ## Prerequisites
 If you want to see email notifications from PagerDuty, you will need access to an eMail account.
-Once the integration is created, you can check that account to accept the invitation to join PagerDuty.
+Once the integration is created, you can check that account to accept the invitation to join PagerDuty and to see alerts from PagerDuty.

 **Tasks**:
 - [Task 1: Add PagerDuty to Toolchain](#task-1-add-pagerduty-to-toolchain)